mackuntu/mathtutor/DEPLOYMENT.md

 1. AWS Account with appropriate permissions
 2. GitHub repository with the MathTutor code
 3. GitHub Actions enabled on the repository
+4. Stripe account for payment processing
+5. Google AdSense and/or Facebook Audience Network accounts for ad integration

 ## AWS Resources Required